Rowley Regis

 Rowley Regis (/ˈraʊli ˈriːdʒᵻs/ ROW-lee-_-REE-jis) is a town and former municipal borough in Sandwell in the county of the West Midlands, England.
-It forms part of the area immediately west of Birmingham known as the Black Country and encompasses the three Sandwell council wards of Blackheath, Cradley Heath and Old Hill, and Rowley.
+It forms part of the area immediately west of Birmingham known as the Black Country and encompasses the four Sandwell council wards of Blackheath, Cradley Heath and Old Hill, Tividale and Rowley.
 At the 2011 census, the combined population of these wards was 50,257.

 History

+The name Rowley derives from the Old English rūhlēah meaning 'rough wood or clearing'.

-The history of Rowley Regis can be traced back to the 12th century, when a small village grew around the parish church of St. Giles, 2 mi southeast of Dudley.
-Rowley was part of the Royal hunting grounds - Regis was added to the name of Rowley in around 1140 to signify it was that part of Rowley belonging to the King.
+The history of Rowley Regis can be traced back to the 12th century, when a small village grew around the parish church of St Giles, 2 mi southeast of Dudley.
+Rowley was part of the Royal hunting grounds – Regis was added to the name of Rowley in around 1140 to signify it was that part of Rowley belonging to the King.

 Along with the rest of the Black Country, Rowley Regis began to see substantial development in the early to mid-19th century.
+Coal was mined at the Earl of Dudley's Ramrod Colliery from 1855, at Rowley Hall Colliery from 1865 and at Bell End Colliery off Mincing Lane.
+The three collieries were connected by mineral tramway to the Causeway Green branch canal at Titford.
+All had ceased operation by 1920.

 In 1933, Rowley Regis became a borough, and incorporated the communities of Blackheath, Old Hill, and Cradley Heath.
 These places were all within the ancient parish of Rowley Regis, which (despite being in the county of Staffordshire) was in the diocese of Worcester.
 The parish contained the manors of Rowley Regis and Rowley Somery, the latter being part of the barony of Dudley, but the extents of these manors and the relationship between them are not clear.
 Around the time that Rowley Regis became a borough, housebuilding accelerated in both the public and private sectors.